WormBase/wb-cache-warmer/README.md

 ### CLI arguments

-The following command line arguemnts are available:
+The following optional command line arguments and their defaults:

 ```
   -H, --hostname HOSTNAME  wormbase-website-preproduction.us-east-1.elasticbeanstalk.com  Host to cache from